abarker/typped/doc/sphinx_docs/pratt_parsing_intro.rst

 follow.

 A parser parses a **program** or an **expression** from text that is passed to the parser's `parse` function.
-We will use the term expression, but it could also be a full program.
-Every expression is assumed to be made up of **subexpressions**, as defined by the particular handler-function implementations and by **operator precedences**.
+In this writeup we tend to refer to parsing expressions, but it could also be a full program.
+Every expression is assumed to be made up of **subexpressions**.
+Subexpressions are defined by the particular handler-function implementations and by **operator precedences**.
 Subexpressions can be made up of sub-subexpressions, and so forth.
-The Pratt parser recursively parses these expressions top-down.
+A Pratt parser recursively parses these expressions, subexpressions, etc., top-down.

+An **expression tree** is a tree for an expression such that each function or operator corresponds to an interior node of the tree, and the arguments/parameters of the function are the ordered child nodes.
+A **parse tree** or **derivation tree**, on the other hand, corresponds to a grammar.
+The internal nodes all correspond to grammar productions.
+In parse tree the leaves of the tree are identically the actual tokens (literals) returned from the lexer, whereas in an expression tree some of the literals are represented by internal nodes.
+An **abstract syntax tree (AST)** is an abstract representation of the information in a parse tree or expression tree, in some format chosen to be convenient.
+A Pratt parser can produce any of the above kinds of trees, depending on how the handler functions are defined, but naturally produces expression trees.
+The term **syntax tree** will be used to refer to any of the above types of trees.

+..
+Is a parse tree just a derivation tree when you ASSUME language defined by a grammar?
+   Easier to just use derivation tree for BNF, and parse tree for generic?
+   TODO

+In common usage the **parsing** of text tends to refer to any kind of formal decomposition into a predefined structure, particularly into a tree structure.
+This may include parsing the text to a derivation tree, an expression tree, an AST, or the use of various ad hoc methods for breaking the text down into components.
+Informally, expression trees are often referred to as parse trees.

 We assume that a function called ``parse`` will be passed both a lexer instance (initialized to recognize the tokens of the language) and the expression to be parsed.
-The ``parse`` function should then return the **parse tree** for the expression.
-In general, some parsers do not return a parse tree but instead evaluate, interpret, or otherwise process the expressions as they go along.
-We assume that any such evaluation or interpretation is applied at a later stage, based on the returned parse tree.
+The ``parse`` function should then return a syntax tree for the expression.
+In general, many parsers do not return a syntax tree but instead evaluate, interpret, or otherwise process the expressions as they go along.
+We assume that any such evaluation or interpretation is applied at a later stage, based on the returned syntax tree.
+(Pratt parsers in general can easily interpret or evaluate languages on-the-fly, but for simplicity the Typped package always first forms a syntax tree.)

 .. _Operator precedence: